Tyre Pressure

 Where to Find the Right Tyre Pressure

-Fuel Filler Door: Sometimes, tyre pressure information can be found on the inside of your fuel filler door.
+Fuel Filler Door: Sometimes, pressure information can be found on the inside of your fuel filler door.

 A in car digital display showing Tyre Pressure and how to Find tyre pressure

-Checking Your Tyre Pressure
+Checking Your Pressure

 Cold Tyres: Check your pressure when the tyres are “cold,” meaning they haven’t been driven on for a few hours or only driven short distances.